-Instruction in piano skills emphasizing major and minor scales, major and minor arpeggios, repertoire from the Baroque, Romantic, and 20th century, memorization and sight reading skills.
-Students are required to provide their own headphones.
-(If the prerequisite is not met, enrollment is subject to audition.
-See Auditions box.)
+Prerequisite: Music 313 with a satisfactory grade or equivalent.
+The student receives instruction in piano skills emphaisizing major and minor scales; major and minor arpeggios; repertoire from the Baroque, Classical, Romantic, and 20th Century; and memorization.
+(If prerequisite is not met, enrollment is subject to audition.)

-Organ Practice Lab 0.5 UNITS - (RPT 3)
+MUSIC 320 Organ Practice Lab 0.5 UNITS - (RPT 3)